grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 ### Call to Action
 The call to action section is designed to easily involve your visitors.
-Add a form with a very low level involvement, like to subscribe to your newsletter.
-To add forms, see the [forms chapter](2-7-form.md).
+Add a form with a very low level involvement, like one to subscribe to your newsletter.
+See the [forms chapter](2-7-form.md) on how to create new forms.

 ## Saving changes